-If Your IRS Tax Debt is Over $51K, You May Get Your Passport Suspended
+If Your IRS Tax Debt is Over $51K, You May Get Your Passport Revoked

-The IRS will deny your passport if you owe $51K or more.
+The IRS may order revoking your passport if you owe $51K or more.
 But you can apply for a reduction of your debt.

-Have overdue tax bills?
-Now the Internal Revenue Service (IRS) may deny you a passport, according to Fox Business.
-The IRS has begun notifying the State Department of tax payers with delinquent debts of at least $51K or over.
+According to Fox Business.
+The IRS has began notifying the State Department of tax payers with delinquent debts of at least $51K or over.
 You may be denied of a passport or revoked an existing one.

 You will be exempt of the penalty if you:

-- have an installment agreement or offer in compromise, Check our blog post “How to apply for an installment agreement”
+- Have an installment agreement or offer in compromise, Check our blog post “How to apply for an installment agreement”

 One of the typical dilemmas for a business when things go South is to choose to pay taxes or business expenses, hoping that when things get better they will pay taxes and get up-to date.
 This happens to one of the cases who came to us for consultation.
 The business owner was expecting a payment for a contract and he decided to pay business expenses and payroll over taxes.
 He did not get the payment and had to litigate the case.
 In the meantime, the taxes accrued interest and penalties.
 He finally won the case, but the IRS put a lien on his credit and now all the money he received will go to satisfy the IRS debt first.
 He is out of business.
 Keep in mind that tax business debts coming from payroll are not dischargeable in bankruptcy.